KiPIDesTAN/azure-demos/Azure_Monitor/Policy/README.md

 | Log Analytics Workspace | Public Network - Ingestion</br>Public Network - Query | Ingestion - Disabled</br>Query - Enabled |
 | Azure Monitor Private Link Scope | Public Network - Ingestion</br>Public Network - Query  | Ingestion - PrivateOnly</br>Query - PrivateOnly |

+The policy will also make sure there are no access mode exceptions set on the Azure Monitor Private Link scope.

 The Log Analytics Workspace has its public network access for querying set to enabled by default so traffic originating outside a vnet can query the Log Analytics Workspace.
 In other words, a remote worker using their home internet, not through a VPN, can query data in a Log Analytics Workspace.

 ### Demo Files